 April and May saw the last four lectures in the Qur’anic Studies Series, The Meaning of the Word: Lexicology and Tafsir.
 The series aimed to explore the ways in which different exegetes approached questions relating to the meaning of words in the Qur’an.

-In April, Prof. Agosinto Cilardo (University of Napels) presented a lecture entitled: ‘From Qur’an to Fiqh: Sunni and Shi‘i Tafsir of inheritance verses (Al-masa’il al-mulaqqaba)’ This paper provided a detailed analysis of the meanings of words in complex legal arguments related to Islamic inheritance law.
+In April, Prof. Agostino Cilardo (University of Naples) presented a lecture entitled: ‘From Qur’an to Fiqh: Sunni and Shi‘i Tafsir of inheritance verses (Al-masa’il al-mulaqqaba)’ This paper provided a detailed analysis of the meanings of words in complex legal arguments related to Islamic inheritance law.

 Prof. Stefan Wild (University of Bonn) approached the topic from a slightly different perspective, looking at the relationship between translation and exegesis in English translations of the Qur’an, in his lecture ‘The Qur’an and its translators’.

 The final lecture was given by Prof. Claude Gilliot (University of Aix-en-Provence).
 Prof. Gilliot gave a paper entitled ‘The Use of Lexicography in the Great Qur’anic Commentary of al-Wahidi.
 This lecture compared the treatment of lexical material in al-Tabari (d.
 310/923) and al-Wahidi (d.
 468/1075), and Prof. Gilliot argued that the two exegetes had different perspectives on lexicology and used it in different ways, because of their contexts.